zacherytcox/stelligent-u/07-load-balancing/README.md

 Discuss with your mentor: *What are some of the common cloud architectures where you would want to implement an ALB?*
+>Architectures that have lots of web traffic coming from a single URL and there is a need to handle/process every request.
+>Architectures that include microservices or serverless and will require a different destination based on the `path` in the URL.
+>Architectures where there are requirements for routing requests to several applications within a single EC2 instance.

 ## Further reading